-Second is monitoring your competitors’ product pricing and try to sell your product at the same price or a little lower.
+The second is monitoring your competitors’ product pricing and trying to sell your product at the same price or a little lower.
 But, there are many instances that this leads to a price war that will eventually leave the starting side to great losses.
 Lowering your price is a good strategy to win “Buy Box” when the products you sell are similar to your competitor, but it is also a dangerous strategy that limits your profit margin and sometimes leads to losses, so be careful with that!

 - Discount Coupons

 A good way to launch your product for the first time, even without promoting it on social media, is to give away discount coupons.
 You can generate discount codes in seller central and use them to promote your products on product launch services.
 Some examples of good product launch services are:

 You can also ask buyers who use your coupons to rate your product and leave a review in order to increase your seller rank and product listing rank.
 However, you should ask them to leave their honest review and not tell them to rate five stars and leave good reviews.
 This is a behavior Amazon won’t like at all.
 Also, people trust products with more ratings and reviews, so make a denture in your marketing plan to remind your customers by email to leave reviews and rate your product on Amazon.

 Like Google Adwords, Amazon has its internal advertisement system which is called Amazon PPC (Pay-Per-Click).
 It is a way to promote your product listing on the top of the search results page for specific keywords.
 Sellers bid on specific keywords and the product listing of the highest bidder will appear first followed by other sellers who bid lower, even by $0.01.